Exploring Generalizable Distillation for Efficient Medical Image Segmentation: Proposed Method

 \section{Proposed Method}

-The proposed GKD framework aims at exploring the generalizable distillation knowledge, extracted from a powerful and complicated teacher model $T$, to improve the performance of the lightweight student model $S$ on the medical image segmentation datasets.
-Additionally, the student model distilled by GKD achieves upgraded results on the other domain images, which could not be accessed in the training procedure.
-Sequentially, our GKD framework consists of three components: the Model-Specific Alignment Networks (MSAN), the Dual Contrastive Graph Distillation schema and the Domain-Invariant Cross Distillation (DICD) schema.
-For MSAN, we design a Pre-trained Semantic AutoEncoder (P-SAE) to provide the domain-invariant constraint, and propose an Alignment Consistency Training (ACT) strategy for network training.
-The algorithm description is illustrated in Fig.~\ref{fig:GKD}.
+The proposed GKD framework aims at exploring the generalizable distillation knowledge, extracted from a powerful and complicated teacher model $T$, to improve the performance of the lightweight student model $S$ on the medical image segmentation.
+The student model distilled by GKD achieves upgraded results on the other domain images.
+Our GKD framework consists of three components: the Model-Specific Alignment Networks (MSAN), the Dual Contrastive Graph Distillation (DCGD) schema, and the Domain-Invariant Cross Distillation (DICD) schema.